Air Annobón

-Air Annobón is an Equatoguinean airline.
+Air Annobón was an Equatoguinean airline.
 It began operations in January 2013 with flights between Malabo and Bata.
 Flights were operated by wet leased BAe 146-300s until the airline purchased its own BAe 146-200.
-As of September 2016, Air Annobón has suspended operations; it is searching for a joint venture partner with whom to resume flights as a low-cost carrier.
+In September 2016, Air Annobón suspended operations; it was unsuccessful in its search for a joint venture partner with whom to resume flights as a low-cost carrier.

 History

 Air Annobón was founded in 2012 and received its first aircraft, a BAe 146-300, in July 2012.
 The airline launched operations on 25 January 2013 with a flight between Malabo and Bata.
 An additional BAe 146-300 arrived at a later date.
 Both aircraft were wet leased from South African company Fair Aviation.
 In 2014 Air Annobón took delivery of a BAe 146-200, which it had purchased itself.
 The aircraft replaced the wet leased BAe 146-300s.

 Ch-aviation reported in September 2016 that Air Annobón had suspended operations but that it was seeking to restart them as a low-cost carrier with a joint venture partner, who would need to provide aircraft., there are no news on a restoration of the airline so far, it seems definitely out of business.
+On August 31 2016, the airline completed its final flight and ceased operations.